-In order to manage DURPC effectively, we require a more detailed model of the risk landscape and its ethical dimensions.
-Prior models for dual-use risks have tended to focus on the life sciences \cite{gryphon_scientific_risk_2015, tucker_innovation_2012, national_academies_of_sciences_engineering_and_medicine_biodefense_2018} and we expand upon a simple chain threat model previously used in the context of biological risk \cite{sandberg_who_2020}.
-On this model (see Figure \ref{fig:chain}), actors with intentions to cause harm must undertake multiple steps to realize their intent - from settling on a method of causing harm (i.e. explosives, toxins, biological agents, etc.), through design, manufacture, testing and deployment.
-Each step poses a barrier to an agent realizing harm, and overcoming each barrier requires a certain level of expertise or access to resources (i.e. "agent power" according to Sandberg and Nelson \cite{sandberg_who_2020}).
+In order to manage DURPC effectively, we develop a more detailed model of the risk landscape for computational chemistry and its ethical dimensions.
+Prior models for dual-use risks have tended to focus on the life sciences \cite{gryphon_scientific_risk_2015, tucker_innovation_2012, national_academies_of_sciences_engineering_and_medicine_biodefense_2018} and we extend a simple chain risk framework, previously used in the context of biological risk \cite{sandberg_who_2020}.
+On this model (see Figure \textbf{\ref{fig:chain}}), actors with intentions to cause harm must undertake multiple steps to realize their intent - from settling on a method of causing harm (i.e. explosives, toxins, biological agents, etc.), through design, manufacture, testing and deployment.
+Each step poses a barrier to an agent realizing harm, and overcoming each barrier requires a certain level of expertise or access to resources (i.e. ``agent power'' according to Sandberg and Nelson \cite{sandberg_who_2020}).
 This includes how easy it is to source precursors or materials, the level of expertise needed to use the technology maliciously, and the mechanisms for deploying resulting weapons.
-By estimating the probability of different kinds of agents (i.e. individuals, small organization or states) overcoming different barriers, this model helps estimate the effect of different policy interventions for DURPC.
+By estimating the likelihood of different kinds of agents (i.e. individuals, small organization, or states) overcoming different barriers, this model helps estimate the effect of different policy interventions for DURPC.